EduArt-Robotik/edu_robot/README.md

-# edu_robot - Control Software for IoT Shield and Ethernet Gateway
+# edu_robot - Control Software for IoT Shield, Ethernet Gateway and RaspberryPi Stack

 Welcome to the EduArt ROS2 robot control software.
 In first place, it provides a ROS2 node for controlling and monitoring EduArt robots, i.e., the robot Eduard in different hardware realizations like the IoT Bot, the IPC Bot or a custom build robot relying on our stackable drive system.
 There is also a [digital twin](https://github.com/EduArt-Robotik/edu_simulation) in the making, which is not yet feature complete.
 But, some basic interfaces are already implemented.